List of Miracleman characters: Llans Ivo

 A fiery cluster-wife who is only interested in fighting and mnemonic ballet.
 Her desire for action sees her overreact and assume the Qys are behind any incursion - leading to Llans Ivo seriously injuring two thrillseekers even with her warping abilities blocked.
 As with Uxu Chil she avoids censure due to the Black Warpsmiths' machinations.
 She takes great relish in taking part in a police action against the people of Carbeau.

 Hrrin Luli

 A cluster-husband of the group.

-Tenda Dril
+Tenga Dril

 Another cluster-husband.
 Unknown to the rest of the group he is killed and replaced by a Qys agent wearing a duplicate of his body.
-The false Tenda Dril covers for his lack of warping ability by claiming his derma-circuitry is damaged, but is flushed out during an audience with the Black Warpsmiths and destroyed by Aza Chorn.
-The real Tenda Dril is then mourned by the rest of the cluster.
+The false Tenga Dril covers for his lack of warping ability by claiming his derma-circuitry is damaged, but is flushed out during an audience with the Black Warpsmiths and destroyed by Aza Chorn.
+The real Tenga Dril is then mourned by the rest of the cluster.